pingcap/docs-dm/en/handle-performance-issues.md

 `DML queue remain length` indicates in the concurrent processing queue, the number of DML statements that have not been consumed and start to be written downstream.
 Ideally, the curves corresponding to each `q_*` are almost the same.
 If not, it indicates that the concurrent load is extremely unbalanced.

-If the load is not balanced, confirm that whether structures of tables need to be replicated have primary keys or unique keys.
+If the load is not balanced, confirm whether tables need to be replicated have primary keys or unique keys.
 If these keys do not exist, add the primary keys or the unique keys; if these keys do exist while the load is not balanced, upgrade DM to v1.0.5 or later versions.

-When there is no noticeable latency in the entire data migration link, the corresponding curve of `DML queue remain length` is almost always 0, and the maximum does not exceed the value of `batch` in the task configuration file.
+- When there is no noticeable latency in the entire data migration link, the corresponding curve of `DML queue remain length` is almost always 0, and the maximum does not exceed the value of `batch` in the task configuration file.

-If you find a noticeable latency in the data migration link, and the curve of `DML queue remain length` corresponding to each `q_*` is almost the same and is almost always 0, it means that DM fails to read, convert, or concurrently write the data from the upstream in time (the bottleneck might be in the relay log unit).
+- If you find a noticeable latency in the data migration link, and the curve of `DML queue remain length` corresponding to each `q_*` is almost the same and is almost always 0, it means that DM fails to read, convert, or concurrently write the data from the upstream in time (the bottleneck might be in the relay log unit).
 For troubleshooting, refer to the previous sections of this document.

-If the corresponding curve of `DML queue remain length` is not 0 (the maximum is usually not more than 1024), it indicates that there is a bottleneck when writing SQL statements to the downstream.
+If the corresponding curve of `DML queue remain length` is not 0 (usually the maximum is not more than 1024), it indicates that there is a bottleneck when writing SQL statements to the downstream.
 You can use `transaction execution latency` to view the time consumed to execute a single transaction to the downstream.

 `transaction execution latency` is usually tens of milliseconds.
 If this value is too large, check the downstream performance based on the monitoring of the downstream database.
 You can also check whether there is a large network latency between DM and the downstream database.

-To view the time consumed to write a single statement such as `BEGIN`, `INSERT`, `UPDATE`, `DELETE`, or `COMMIT` to the downstream, check `statement execution latency`.
+To view the time consumed to write a single statement such as `BEGIN`, `INSERT`, `UPDATE`, `DELETE`, or `COMMIT` to the downstream, you can also check `statement execution latency`.